John Lingard: The History of England

 The principal object of his major work, The History of England, is to emphasise the disastrous effects of the Reformation.
-The book was later expanded by the author and the title changed to reflect the period covered.
+A substantial scholarly work which gave full treatment to the history of England, the book was later expanded by the author and the title changed to reflect the period covered.
 As each additional volume appeared the History's reputation increased, while Lingard continued to revise and improve the whole work.
 Most of the earnings from this project and his other writings were directed towards the educating of students to the priesthood.

 In his style and presentation of English history, Lingard demonstrates the prevalent manner of Catholic scholarship – he gives, for example, no indication that he is a priest on the title page, and professes emphatically to be writing an impartial history.
 But in a curious turnaround, his History by its very impartiality is a Catholic apologetic, and Lingard's desire for impartiality is a reflection of the Catholic political and intellectual situation in the Emancipation era.

 The Catholic position in the early nineteenth century, politically speaking, was that of a minority body, allied to the Whig-Radical-Dissenting political grouping, and seeking religious and political freedom.
 This alliance encouraged Old Catholic intellectuals to present their arguments in 'liberal' and 'reasonable' form – the argumentative advantage in this being that it presented Catholics as enlightened and tolerant, and their opposition as prejudiced and bigoted.

 Lingard himself argued that one of his chief duties as an historian was: "to weigh with care the value of the authorities on which I rely, and to watch with jealousy the secret workings of my own personal feelings and prepossessions.
 Such vigilance is a matter of necessity to every writer of history ...
 Otherwise, he will be continually tempted to make an unfair use of the privilege of the historian; he will sacrifice the interests of truth to the interests of party, national, or religious, or political."
 (J. Lingard, "History of England", vol 1, 6th edition, London: Charles Dolman, 1854, p.
 6.)

 Lingard adopted a non-controversial and sober approach to history with the emphasis on incontrovertible fact and using primary rather than secondary sources.